 Somewhere in 2013 I also released a tool called Fractal, which was based off of code I'd been running in production since early 2013.
 The goal there (other than serialization) was the same thing, to facilitate embedding and nesting includes optionally.

-Not to just pick on JSON-API, it also makes Fractal’s nesting/embedding feel silly, like it should be ripped out in a future version.
+Not to just pick on JSON:API, the same can be said about HAL, OData, and it also makes Fractal's nesting/embedding feel silly, like it should be ripped out in a future version.

 What's the Difference?